tweedegolf/storage-abstraction/publish/Storage/README.md

 The class `Storage` implements the interface `IAdapter` and this interface declares the complete API.
 Because all adapters have to implement this interface as well, either by extending `AbstractAdapter` or otherwise, all API calls on `Storage` can be directly forwarded to the adapters.

-The adapter subsequently creates an instance of the cloud storage specific service client and this instance handles the actual communication with the cloud service.
+The adapter subsequently creates an instance of the cloud storage specific client and this instance handles the actual communication with the cloud service.
 For instance:

 ```typescript
 // Amazon S3 adapter